 Despite its predominantly negative press (mainly associated with the Work Programme), PbR continues to generate plenty of interest, not least because there are currently PbR schemes across at least six government departments.

-Visual content on the web has become increasingly important and infographics – whether on Using Social Media to Promote Events, How Burglars use Social Media, or Explaining PbR jargon – have been among the blog’s most popular content in 2013.
+Visual content on the web has become increasingly important and infographics – whether on Using Social Media to Promote Events, How Burglars use Social Media, or Explaining PbR jargon – have been among the blog’s most popular content.

-The blog has continued to grow steadily with traffic doubling in the last year – nearly 40,000 unique visitors and over 200,000 page views and, more importantly, has stimulated plenty of comment and debate.
+The blog has continued to grow steadily with traffic continuing to increase – nearly 50,000 unique visitors and over 250,000 page views in the last year and, more importantly, has stimulated plenty of comment and debate.
 Although, like most blogs, discussion tends to happen less in the comments section at the end of posts, more on Twitter, Google+, phone and e-mail – and even occasionally in person!

 A blog, of course, is just a waste of hyperspace unless visitors read something that makes them want to express an opinion.
 I hope you’ll want to post comments and generally get involved.